This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 I was drowning in solutions to problems I didn’t actually have.

-Then I had a moment of clarity when looking at my own setup.
-I counted over fifteen different tools I was using across my business.
-The question hit me: which five actually make a difference?
+Then I had a moment of clarity.
+I counted over fifteen different tools across my business.
+I asked myself one question: which five actually make a difference?

 I couldn’t answer.
 That was the wake-up call.